FedericoDelussu/EpiMob_Transfer_Entropy/README.md

 - short_range_movement : short range movement rate
 - mid_range_movement : mid range movement rate
 - Country : Country to which the province belongs

+The daily dataframe 'ts_mob_covid_daily_v1.csv' has an additional column with respect to 'ts_mob_covid_daily.csv' which is 'residential'.
+'residential' feature is obtained from google mobility reports and is expressed as the relative change of time spent at home; the change is evlauated with respect to a pre-pandemic baseline.

 N_pop and N_coloc columns in the weekly dataframe are employed for province sample selection for both weekly and daily experiments.